Roncalli Hall, 2nd Floor

-The new Master of Social Work at Sacred Heart University is a 60-credit degree program and is offered in the following delivery systems:
+The Master of Social Work at Sacred Heart University is a 60-credit degree program and is offered in the following delivery systems:

 - Full-time on ground – two year completion with courses meeting one full weekday

-- Part-time on ground – three or four year completion
+- NEW Part-time on ground – three year completion with courses meeting on alternating Saturdays

-- Advanced Standing on ground – one year completion for those who hold a BSW degree from a CSWE-accredited institution
+- Advanced Standing on ground – 30 credits, one year completion for those who hold a BSW degree from a CSWE-accredited institution

 The first year of the MSW program is foundational and highlights courses in human behavior in the social environment, social work generalist practice, social welfare policy, social work research, human diversity and social justice.
 The curriculum prepares students to practice at the generalist level.